grafana/grafana/docs/sources/panels/visualizations/state-timeline.md

 ## Time series + thresholds

-The panel can be used to great effect with time series as well.
-In this scenario the thresholds will be used to turn the time series into discrete colored state regions.
+The panel can be with time series data as well.
+In this case, the thresholds are used to turn the time series into discrete colored state regions.

 {{< figure src="/static/img/docs/v8/state_timeline_time_series.png" max-width="1025px" caption="state timeline with time series" >}}